Pairwise Representation Learning for Event Coreference: for Coreference

-As a preprocessing, we first use SRL model to predict arguments [arg0; arg1; loc; time] for each event mention $e_i$.
-Given the mention pair $e_i$ and $e_j$ with their arguments , as shown in Fig \ref{fig:model}, we concatenate the sentences of $e_i$ and $e_j$, and encode the concatenated sentence using RoBERTa \cite{liu2019roberta}.
-RoBERTa will learn a representation vector for each token of the input sequence.
-We then sum up element-wisely the token-level representations as the representations for event trigger and event arguments respectively: $v_{\mathrm{t}}$ for event trigger, $v_{\mathrm{arg0}}$/$v_{\mathrm{arg1}}$ for argument \#0 or \#1, $v_{\mathrm{loc}}$ for location and $v_{\mathrm{time}}$ for time.
+\modelname~takes two sentences containing each mention as the input and outputs a score indicating how likely the two mentions refer to the same event.
+Given the mention pair $e_i$ and $e_j$ with their arguments [arg0; arg1; loc; time], as shown in Fig \ref{fig:model}, we concatenate the sentences of $e_i$ and $e_j$, and encode the concatenated sentence using RoBERTa \cite{liu2019roberta}.
+After encoding each token of the sequence to a representation vector, we sum up the token representations of the mention span as the representations for event trigger and event arguments respectively: $v_{\mathrm{t}}$ for event trigger, $v_{\mathrm{arg0}}$/$v_{\mathrm{arg1}}$ for argument \#0 or \#1, $v_{\mathrm{loc}}$ for location and $v_{\mathrm{time}}$ for time.

 Next, we conduct fine-grained coreference reasoning, as Figure \ref{fig:pairstruc} shows.
-The goal is to let each role of event arguments learn its decisiveness to the final task.
+The goal is to let each role of event arguments learn its contribution to the final task.
 For each role, where $\mathrm{role} \in $ \{t, arg0, arg1, loc, time\}, we first build the following role-wise representation: